hutkev/Shared/README.md

 Side effects
 ------------

 Shared performs updates optimistically on a locally cached version of the shared objects.
-If it is later determined that the cache is out of date with respect to the data stored in MongoDB your closure will be re-run.
+If it is later determined that the cache is out of date with respect to the data stored in MongoDB your callback will be re-run.

-This means you should be careful to avoid writing code that has side effects in a closure, such as logging to the console.
-The way to handle this is by returning a value from the closure which will be passed to the second argument of the error callback.
+This means you should be careful to avoid writing code that has side effects in a callback, such as logging to the console.
+The way to handle this is by returning a value from the callback which will be passed to the second argument of the error callback.

     store.apply(function(db) {
       return db.current;
     }, function(err, ret) {
         console.log('Balance is ' + ret);